 The announcement by Cylance coincided with that of its rival company, CrowdStrike, which said that it had raised $200 million in its Series E financing round.
 The successful exercise drew in new investors including IVP, Accel, and General Atlantic among other previous financiers such as CapitalG and March Capital.
 The raised amount propelled CrowdStrike’s total funding to almost $500 million coupled with a valuation of $3 billion.
-Furthermore, the company plans to utilize its financing to grow its technological and operations development
+Furthermore, the company plans to utilize its financing to grow its technology and operations development

 Stuart McClure and George Kurtz are the founders of Cylance and CrowdStrike respectively.
 Aside from being both avid entrepreneurs, they are also best known for selling an Internet security company to McAfee back in 2004 for a staggering $86 million.
 Currently, both individuals are considered rivals, particularly in the EPP marketspace.
 What’s more, both Cylance and CrowdStrike were both featured in this year’s Gartner EPP Magic Quadrant as visionaries.